chase-moskal/cynic/README.md

     ```

 - **report: a test fails an expectation**
-    a message is generated for the failed expectation, and stack trace provided
+    stack trace is provided, and a failure reason is generated automatically

     ```
     cynic example suite